ethanresnick/json-api/UPGRADING.md

 - The `HTTP/Response` class has been removed, and replaced with object literals with a simpler format (see HTTPResponse in `src/types/index.ts`) for the new structure.
 This should only be observable if you were subclassing the `Documentation` controller and defining a `transformTypeInfo` function that depended on the old Response structure.
 The argument to your function will now match the new structure.
 - The `Document` class now has a different constructor signature and different class methods.
 This shouldn't be an issue unless you were manually constructing Document instances.
 See file for details.

+### ResourceTypeRegistry
+- The type descriptions -- which have always been private -- are now stored in a different instance property.
+If you want to get a type description, use `registry.type(typeName)`.
+To get the list of all registered types, use `registry.typeNames()`.

 ## New Features
 ### Global